Earlier this year, I did something highly out of character.

 What SEO experts now call “SEO” is what copywriters have always called “content marketing”.

 Do you want to know how dead SEO is?
-SEO is so dead that even SEO consultants can’t make a living off it anymore.
+SEO is so dead that even SEO experts no longer just sell SEO.
+They can’t make a living off just pure SEO anymore, that’s how dead SEO is.

 Most of the SEO consultants that you’ll find on the Internet today sell some combination of Google Adwords ad placement (SEM), Internet marketing consulting services, and content marketing.